 Port Arthur, Tasmania

 On 21 March 2017, Barry Godfrey gave a paper on the Digital Panopticon and ‘Dark Tourism’ at a LABEX Past in the Present workshop convened at the Kuumba Imani Millennium Centre, Liverpool.
-Barry’s paper addressed the ethical implications of the […]
+Barry’s paper addressed the ethical implications of […]

 Port Arthur, Tasmania